KisKass/EPAM-Python-RD-Lab-Brest/SRS.md

 #### Department
 ##### Display list of department
-This mode is intended for viewing and editing the department list
+This mode is intended for viewing and editing the departments list

 ___Main scenario:___
-* User selects item “Department”;
+* User selects item “Departments”;
 * Application displays list of department.

 ![1](https://user-images.githubusercontent.com/65542353/127387862-ace08915-3504-4c30-b775-319e18a02409.png)

 The list displays the following columns:
-* Name department – departament name;
+* Department name – departament name;
 * Average salary – Average wages of employees;